masc-ucsc/docs/docs/pyrope/06-functions.md

 execute_method(banner)     // compile error, ref explicitly expected
 ```

 A lambda will be called whenever referenced.
-When calling a method, a `ref` can
+There are only two exceptions:
+`ref` and `alias`.

-be added before to avoid the lambda call.
-A related issue is when a lambda must
+Adding a `ref` before a lambda call delays the call.
+It it is a variable, it
-be assigned to another variable without calling.
-In a way, it is an alias or
-reference creation.
-Because it is more intuitive to see it as an alias, the
+delays the call to the getter/setter too.

+No logical or arithmetic operation can be done with a `ref`.
+As a result, this
+is useful to assign to a new variable or to pass a lambda as arguments to
+another lambda.

+The `alias` keyword allows to create a new name for a given variable.
+As such,
-`alias` keyword is used in this case, but it has the same meaning.
+it has the same functionality as the `ref` when assigning to a variable.

 ```
 let f1 = fun() { puts "here" }

-let f2 = f1 // prints here
+let f2a = f1      // prints here

+let f2b = ref f1  // no call
+let xx = f2b      // prints here

-alias f3 = f1
+alias f3 = f1     // no call
-f3          // prints here
+let yy = f3       // prints here
 ```

 ### Output tuple